 The men’s contemporary classic, the pompadour, the quiff, the ducktail and more are all men’s hairstyles that benefit from the versatility of the pomade.
 As you can probably tell from that list it’s particularly effective on combed hairdos that utilize short to mid-length hair.
-When it comes to our longer haired brothers it does a great job on some of the looser hairstyles; those designed to exude a more carefree mindset.
+When it comes to our longer haired brothers it does a great job on some of the looser hairstyles and beards; those designed to exude a more carefree mindset.
 Some would call these hairstyles ‘bed head’ or ‘messy and long’ but whatever you call them a good pomade will help you pull them off.

 How Do I Use Pomade?